stormpath/stormpath.github.io/source/ruby/product-guide/index.markdown

 Attribute | Description
 :----- | :-----
 Name | The name used to identify the application within Stormpath.
-This value must be unique. |
+This value must be unique.
-Description | A short description of the application.<br>**Note:** A URL for the application is often helpful.|
+Description | A short description of the application.
 Status | By default, this value is set to Enabled.
-Change the value to Disabled if you want to prevent accounts from logging in to the application. |
+Change the value to Disabled if you want to prevent accounts from logging in to the application.

+{% docs note %}
+A URL for the application is often helpful.
+{% enddocs %}

 For applications, you can: